MyDigiTwinNL/MyDigiTwin-federeated-learning-node-setup-guidelines/README.md

 ...
 ```

 Set the node's encryption key.
-Use one of your server users with 'Organization Admin' privileges.
+When running the following command, you will be asked for the organization's manager user name and password:

 ```
 v6 node create-private-key -n node_alpha